Wildlife trade: Reasons for concern

 Different forms of wildlife trade or use (utilization, hunting, trapping, collection or over-exploitation) are the second major threat to endangered mammals and it also ranks among the first ten threats to birds, amphibians and cycads.

 Wildlife trade threatens the local ecosystem, and puts all species under additional pressure at a time when they are facing threats such as over-fishing, pollution, dredging, deforestation and other forms of habitat destruction.

 In the food chain, species higher up on the ladder ensure that the species below them do not become too abundant (hence controlling the population of those below them).
 Animals lower on the ladder are often non-carnivorous (but instead herbivorous) and control the abundance of plant species in a region.
-Due to the very large amounts of species that are removed from the ecosystem, it is not inconceivable that environmental problems will result, similar to e.g. overfishing, which causes an overabundance of jellyfish.
+Due to the very large amounts of species that are removed from the ecosystem, it is not inconceivable that environmental problems will result, similar to e.g. overfishing, which causes an overabundance of jellyfish blooms.
+Furthermore, research suggests that invasive species are overrepresented in the wildlife trade, and are over 7 times more frequently traded than other species in the global pool.
+This may be due to a specific preference for invasive species in the trade.

 According to the United Nations, World Health Organization and World Wildlife Foundation, the Coronavirus disease 2019 is linked to the destruction of nature, especially to deforestation, habitat loss in general and wildlife trade.
 The head of the UN convention on biological diversity stated: "We have seen many diseases emerge over the years, such as Zika, Aids, Sars and Ebola, and they all originated from animal populations under conditions of severe environmental pressures."

 Zoonoses

 Outbreaks of zoonotic diseases including COVID-19, H5N1 avian flu, severe acute respiratory syndrome (SARS), and monkeypox have been traced to live wildlife markets where the potential for zoonotic transmission is greatly increased.
 Wildlife markets in China have been implicated in the 2002 SARS outbreak and the COVID-19 pandemic.
 It is thought that the market environment provided optimal conditions for the coronaviruses of zoonotic origin that caused both outbreaks to mutate and subsequently spread to humans.

-Nonetheless, the COVID-19 pandemic declaration – and the subsequent quarantines – increased online trade in wildlife.
+Nonetheless, the COVID-19 pandemic declaration – and the subsequent quarantines – led to increased online trade in wildlife.
 The isolation of quarantine itself immediately became the selling point, with pets as companions and distractions.

 Survival rate of species during transport

-In some instances; such as the sale of chameleons from Madagascar, organisms are transported by boat or via the air to consumers.
+In some instances, such as the sale of chameleons from Madagascar, organisms are transported by boat or via the air to consumers.
 The survival rate of these is extremely poor (only 1% survival rate).
 This is undoubtedly caused by the illegal nature; vendors rather not risk that the chameleons were to be discovered and so do not ship them in plain view.
 Due to the very low survival rate, it also means that far higher amounts of organisms (in this case chameleons) are taken away from the ecosystem, to make up for the losses.